top of page

 What’s the proportionality test?

-The key takeaway: your investment needs to be big enough to make the business work and show real commitment — but how that’s judged can vary depending on where you apply.
+Key takeaway: Your investment must be large enough to make the business viable and demonstrate real financial commitment, but expectations can vary depending on the adjudicating authority.

 What if my business is brand new and not making money yet?